-North Sandy Creek steelhead fishing is good from October until April.
-Most fishing methods such as fly fishing and float fishing can be very effective for steelhead on North Sandy Creek.
-Steelhead averages 5 to 7 pounds and can be plentiful.
+North Sandy Creek steelhead fishing is good from October until late April.
+Most fishing methods such as fly fishing, casting lures, and float fishing can be very effective.
+Steelhead on this river average 5 to 7 pounds and can be plentiful.

-North Sandy Creek which is also known as just Sandy Creek is a small to medium-sized tributary to Lake Ontario, located in Jefferson County just north of the town of Ellisburg.
-Every year, the North Sandy Creek presents quality and impressive runs of steelhead, and with good access, it attracts anglers from far and wide.
+North Sandy Creek, which is also known as just Sandy Creek, is a small to medium-sized tributary to Lake Ontario, located in Jefferson County just north of the town of Ellisburg.
+Every year, the North Sandy Creek gets impressive runs of steelhead.
+It has good access and attracts anglers from far and wide.